itkrivoshei/OdinCodeProjcts/src/BinarySearchTrees/README.md

    npm test src/BinarySearchTrees/tests/balancedBST
    ```
 4. **Explore the project:**
-   Use [`bstDriverScript.ts`](bstDriverScript.ts) to test the BST's functionality or to simulate different scenarios and BST operations.
+   Use [`bstDriverScript.ts`](bstDriverScript.ts) to test the BST's functionality or to simulate different scenarios and BST operations:
    ```
    ts-node src/BinarySearchTrees/bstDriverScript
    ```